sevir/logging-with-fluentbit/README.md

 ## Running example for Ruby

-This example is proved with Ruby 2.5+
+This example is tested on Ruby 2.5+

 ```bash
 sudo gem install bundler